MihaiBlebea/go-broadcast/blog/static/markdown/go_concurrent_quiz_game.md

 Slug: go-concurrent-quiz-game
 # Published: "2020-08-27 10:04:05"
 ---
-Coding a game must be sooooo complicated...
+Coding a game is realy complicated...

-This is what I used to tell myself when just started to code.
+This is what I used to tell myself when I just started to code.

-As time went by, I developed this habbit of always trying to code the same project when wanting to learn a new language.
+As time went by, I developed the habbit of always trying to code the same project when starting to learn a new language.

-You might have already notice that every coding course starts with a "Hello world" or "To do list" app.
+You might have already notice that every coding course starts with a "Hello world" or "To do list" demo app.

-I have chosen the Quiz game as it gives me the chance to compare more features across different languages.
+I have chosen the Quiz game as it gives me the chance to compare the same features across different languages.

 For example, implementing a timeout timer in PHP might be more difficult then doing it in Go.
 But how much more difficult?

-Let's give it a run...
+Let's give it a go... 😃

 We will be starting this from an empty folder and we'll use a couple of waypoints to guilde us through the process: